-This year, I was "invited" to pick olives with the Glavina family in Klis.
+This year, I was invited to pick olives with a family in Klis.
 Of course, I not-so-subtly lobbied for months to be a part of event.
 They thought I was doing them a favor.
-I was overjoyed that they'd let me participate.
-They've been doing this for generations.
-The only olives I've ever picked were from a jar.
+I was overjoyed that they’d let me participate.
+They’ve been doing this for generations.
+The only olives I’ve ever picked were from a jar.
 The cultural divide was more than apparent.

 The weather is typically cold and rainy this time of year, which never holds up the olive harvest.
 Even then, the family gathers in the rain to pick the olives while they are at their peak of ripeness.
 They may not be happy about it, but it’s gotta be done or the olives go to waste.

 This year there was unprecedented sunshine.
 San Diego could not have asked for a more gorgeous day.
 This only fueled my excitement for the harvest, while I drowned in the delusion that every year would be this beautiful.

 The family welcomed us with open arms, immediately filling us with a harvest lunch of cured meats, cheeses, marinated peppers, cakes, cookies, and lots of homemade wine before even one olive was plucked from a tree.
 We dined below the olive trees, while sunlight streamed through the thick foliage in short bursts and beams.
 After lunch, I was fully prepared to let the 3 glasses of gemišt in my belly lull me into a siesta, but it was time to work.